 Kim Jong Un arrives in Singapore ahead of Trump-Kim summit

-SINGAPORE: North Korean leader Kim Jong Un touched down in Singapore on Sunday (Jun 10), two days before a planned summit with US President Donald Trump.
+SINGAPORE: North Korean leader Kim Jong Un arrived at St Regis Hotel in downtown Singapore after touching down on Sunday (Jun 10), two days before a planned summit with US President Donald Trump.

 The two leaders are to meet Tuesday at the Capella Hotel on Sentosa island where talks on denuclearisation of North Korea in exchange for economic help will be on the table.